koithos/kimspect/README.md

 # You can combine filters to get more specific results.
 For example, to get images for a specific pod on a specific node:
 kelper get images -N node-name -p pod-name

+# You can also use the `--all-namespaces` flag to list images from all namespaces:
+kelper get images --all-namespaces
 ```

 Kelper displays information in a clean tabular format: